scalawithcats/scala-with-cats/src/pages/codata/data-codata.md

 }
 ```

 Now we define the implementations.
 There is one for `Pair` and one for `Empty`, which are the two cases in data definition of `List`.
+Notice that in this case the classes have constructor arguments, which correspond to the constructor arguments on the correspnding product types.

 ```scala
 final class Pair[A](head: A, tail: List[A]) extends List[A] {